If you’re traveling to, working in or moving to Malaysia, then you may find yourself looking into learning Malay.

 Want to learn new vocabulary words?
 You’ll find a podcast for that.
 Want to learn the history and culture surrounding a language?
 You’ll also find podcasts for that.
 Want to test your comprehension skills by listening to the same content a native Malay speaker might?
 You can also find advanced podcasts for that.

 So, interested in using podcasts to complement your Malay language-learning course?
 Check out these five options.
+(And if you’re looking for extra resources, from apps and courses to movies and novels, check out our detailed guide to learning the Malay language from scratch.)

 Podcasts for Beginners